kchmck/hektor/Readme.md

 #### refill_timestamp (unix timestamp)

-This is a [Unix timestamp] of the exact time of FAP deactivation or the daily refill.
+This is a [Unix timestamp] of the (almost) exact time of FAP deactivation or the daily refill.
 It can be used with [lua's `os.date` function][os.date] to create a human-readable date:

     print(os.date("%c", hektor.refill_timestamp))